 - Must not be a tutor

-- Must have a university degree or college designation
+- Must have a post-secondary degree, diploma, or certificate

 - Must be able to read and speak in the English language